-I have been wanting to take a hot air balloon ride for…ever – so enjoying the mesmerizing bird’s-eye views of the Teotihuacan Pyramids was a dream come true!
+Want to enjoy the mesmerizing bird’s-eye views of the Teotihuacan Pyramids ?!
 Trust me when I say, there is no better way to experience these ancient ruins than from the sky.

 What to Expect

 I received a 5:30 am pick up from my hotel in Mexico City to the hot air balloon office near the pyramids.
 The drive took about 50 minutes, and I’m pretty sure I slept through it.
 Upon arrival, I was offered coffee or tea while filling out some paperwork.
 Shortly after, we left the office site for the hot air balloon’s takeoff location.

 NOTE: If you do this tour in the wintertime, DRESS WARM!
 It is absolutely freezing before the sun rises.

 After the crew inflated the hot air balloon, we began to rise into the air around 7:30 am and our tour was one of the first balloons up in the sky.
 It was an absolute treat to have the skyline to ourselves!

 The flight duration was about one hour and the exact route is dictated by the wind.
 At all times a vehicle followed from down below and was in communication via radio with our flight captain/guide.

 After our hour in the sky was up, we began to descend back down to the ground.
 As the crew packed back up the balloon and equipment, we got to partake in the hot air balloon tradition of popping some bubbly.
 At 8:30am we celebrated our once-in-a-lifetime experience with champagne and orange juice!

 We were taken back to the site’s office, and received a flight certificate, and the option of purchasing photos of our ride taken from the go pro that was mounted on the balloon.

 I also opted for the optional breakfast and guided tour of the Teotihuacan Pyramids after the hot air balloon ride.